-DL-Windows is a computer program that allows you to program your ALARM LOCK T3 Security Lock.
+DL-Windows is a computer program that allows you to program your ALARM LOCK Networx Security Lock.
 You do not need DL-Windows to program your lock, but it makes programming much faster and easier.
-With DL-Windows, you can quickly create Lock Programs (programs that make the lock perform its many functions) add multiple Users (who have access), add proximity cards, retrieve event logs, and create Schedules.
+With DL-Windows, you can quickly create Lock Programs (programs that make the lock perform its many functions) add multiple Users (who have access), retrieve event logs, and create Schedules.
 The benefit of DL-Windows is that it allows you to set up all lock programming in advance (on your computer), and then later send the information to the locks at your convenience.

-DL-Windows version 4.0.1 software (or later) allows you to upload and download programming features wirelessly using the Trilogy Networx $^{\!\!\!\top}$ series door locks and a computer network.
+DL-Windows version 5.2.2 software (or later) allows you to upload and download programming features wirelessly using the Trilogy NetworxTM 1300NW series door locks and a computer network.
 See OI382 for more information.